Go to My Ireland

 Passports

-Air and sea carriers require some form of photo identification (usually either a passport or driving licence), so ALWAYS check what form of ID is required with your individual airline, ferry company or travel agent before travelling.
+Air and sea carriers require some form of photo identification (usually either a passport or driving license), so ALWAYS check what form of ID is required with your individual airline, ferry company or travel agent before traveling.

 While e-passports are commonly used now, you don't need one to enter Ireland.